Jarvis-depot/perl/README.md

 It also accepts a *.xml as input, by using XML::Simple package && XMLin function, constructing XML DB

-Finally do XML && TXT DB comparing, and a *.new.txt generated
+Finally do XML && TXT DB comparing, and a *.new.txt generated (XML DB is treated as golden spec)